Lily-McCalmont/STAR_Mapping_to_the_Genome/README.md

 ## 7. Overview of STAR Steps<a name="317"></a>

-  In the process of RNA-seq analysis using the STAR method, several steps occur.
-  - Initially, we first have to index the reference genome extracted from FASTA/FASTQ files.
+1) Index the reference genome extracted from FASTA/FASTQ files and given annotations via a GTF file.
+These genome indexes only need to be generated once for each pairing for reference genome and given annotation.
 This is critical to facilitate the alignment of RNA-seq reads in the next steps.
-  - The second step entails the alignment of these reads to the previously indexed reference genome.
+2) Align reads, in the form of a FASTA/FASTQ file, to the previously indexed reference genome.
 This step allows for the fine-tuning of parameters such as read length and sequence type to optimize alignment accuracy.
-  - Once the alignment is completed, the resulting files, typically in SAM or BAM format, are ready for a comprehensive analysis.
+3) Once the alignment is completed, the resulting files, typically in SAM or BAM format, are ready for a comprehensive analysis.
 Beyond the alignment data, valuable information such as mapping statistics summaries, spliced junctions, and details on unmapped sections enrich the dataset, providing a more holistic perspective for subsequent in-depth exploration and interpretation of RNA-seq results.
+Downstream analyses such as gene expression quantification, differential gene expression, etc. can be performed on the output data.

 ![Star Process](star_figure.jpg)